Updated: 4 days ago

-Over the past few months, I have really gained an appreciation for the culinary arts.
-I am not a chef, but I can make scrumptious creations.
+Over the past few months, I have gained an appreciation for the culinary arts.
+I am not a chef, but I can make tasty creations.
 I consider myself an intuitive cook.
-I make dishes off the top of my head with an unusual ability to put complimentary ingredients together to create masterpieces!
+I make dishes off the top of my head with an unusual ability to put complementary ingredients together to create masterpieces!
 I don't measure ingredients or write things down.
 Yet, since my creations are so tasty (I'm told), I am working on a From Panic to Empowerment cookbook.

 Not writing things down does not mean I don't have my go-to items.
 I have many favorite ingredients, but my new "friend" is Ghee.
-A few years back I'd put Ghee in my coffee, but I never transitioned it into my meals.
-I did a little research on how else, I could use it.
-Let me tell, you-I am hooked.
+A few years back, I'd put Ghee in my coffee, but I never transitioned it into my meals.
+I did a little research on how else I could use it.
+Let me tell you, you-I am hooked.

 What is Ghee?

 Melted butter, boiled until the milk solids sink to the bottom...

 Check out the Top 10 Tips and comment on whether Ghee will be a new member of your arsenal of goodies for making nutritiously fabulous dishes.

 1. It is PACKED full of fat-SOLUBLE vitamins (A, D, E, K) Fat-soluble nutrients are absorbed with fat and stored in the gastrointestinal tract.
 They are an essential part of a healthy metabolism and other biochemical processes Vitamins A and E have been shown to act as powerful antioxidants.
 Vitamin A and D are crucial for boosting the immune system, as well as developing healthy bones.
 Ghee also consists of a uniquely absorbable form of vitamin D that supports the proper function of the synapses within the brain.
 Vitamin A plays a vital role in proper liver function, fertility, and hormone balance.
 Ghee supports the production of vitamin K2, which is essential for the absorption of minerals like calcium.